of Aid Stations

-General entries open on Saturday 19th August 2017 at 1000.
-There will be 290 places for the event on open registration (plus 70 places for 2017 Volunteers).
+General entries open on Saturday 25th August 2018 at 1000.
+There will be 540 places for the event on open registration (plus 60 places for 2018 Volunteers).
 Places are open on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
-There will be a wait list in operation, once the initial places are taken.
+There will be no waiting list for this event.

 Exception to the above:

-Registration and the race start is at Chilcomb Sports Ground, Winchester.
+Registration and the race start is at Matterley Bowl, three miles east of our previous race start at Chilcomb Sports Ground.
 Details of how to get to the ground can be found under the travel and accom tab here.

 The race finishes at Eastbourne Sports Club Athletics Track.
 Runners will enter the track through the gate and complete a lap of the track to finish.
 Runners will be permitted to run the track section with friends, family and crew accompanying them.

-The 2018 race route remains identical to that of previous years and follows the South Downs Way footpath for it's duration with one or two minor exceptions that will be clearly marked on race day.
-The race starts at Chilcomb sports ground, approximately 1.5 miles from the most westerly point of the SDW trail.
-The route follows the footpath all the way to Eastbourne, only deviating from the standard course at the points listed on the course page.
+The 2019 race route begins with a 3.5 mile loop through the woodland and grassland grounds of the Matterley Estate before joining the South Downs Way as it passes through the farm.
+The final 96.5 miles remain identical to that of previous years and follows the South Downs Way footpath for it's duration with one or two minor exceptions that will be clearly marked on race day.
+The route follows the SDW footpath all the way to Eastbourne, only deviating from the standard course at the points listed on the course page.